 5.12.2 The sponsor should update the Investigator’s Brochure as significant new information becomes available (see 7.
 Investigator’s Brochure).

+5.13 Manufacturing, Packaging, Labelling, and Coding Investigational Product(s)

 5.13.1 The sponsor should ensure that the investigational product(s) (including active comparator(s) and placebo, if applicable) is characterized as appropriate to the stage of development of the product(s), is manufactured in accordance with any applicable GMP, and is coded and labelled in a manner that protects the blinding, if applicable.
 In addition, the labelling should comply with applicable regulatory requirement(s).